BalajiLeninrajan/maram/README.md

 ```

 Creates a new worktree set with a base branch and optional variant branches.
 Each variant gets its own worktree directory and branch.
+You can also use this command to track an existing branch by providing the existing branch's name.

 ### Checkout a worktree set